wfowler1/pokecrystal-nl/README.md

 ## Intentional translation differences

 Although this isn't intended as a direct translation of the English version, there are cases where things are intentionally changed from their original meaning.
 This is usually done to update terminology to match later generations more closely.
-* The "POLKADOT BOW" item has been renamed to "ZIJDEN SJAAL" (SILK SCARF) to match later generations.
+* The "PINK BOW" and "POLKADOT BOW" items have been renamed to "ZIJDEN SJAAL" (SILK SCARF) to match later generations.
+Aside from the names, these items behaved identically.
 * The "OLD POKéDEX" is now referred to as "NATIONAAL POKéDEX" to match later generations.
 * The "NEW POKéDEX" is now referred to as "JOHTO POKéDEX" to match later generations.